What is ASCII? The Character Encoding That Started It All

 Is ASCII case-sensitive?

 Yes.
 Uppercase and lowercase letters have different codes.
 "A" is 65 and "a" is 97.
-The difference is always 32, which corresponds to a single bit flip in binary.
+The difference is always 32.

 What is extended ASCII?